 Make-Ahead: Making a fruit platter ahead of time is simple and can save you time on the day of your event.
 Here are some tips to help you prepare in advance:

 How-To Store: If you have leftover fruit, storing sliced fruit in an airtight container before putting them in the refrigerator is best.
 Sliced fruits typically last in the refrigerator for 3-4 days if stored properly.
-Store the fruits separately so the juices don’t mix and make the flavors mix.
+Store the fruits separately so the juices don’t mix and make the flavors mix and so darker fruits like berries don’t stain the lighter ones.

 Serving Guide